iVis-at-Bilkent/cytoscape.js-graph-algos/README.md

 Here is a [demo](https://ivis-at-bilkent.github.io/cytoscape.js-graph-algos/demo.html).

-This repository uses [fCoSE layout](https://github.com/iVis-at-Bilkent/cytoscape.js-fcose) in its demo.

 Cite the following if you use this repository:

 U. Dogrusoz, A. Cetintas, E. Demir and O. Babur, "Algorithms for effective querying of compound graph-based pathway databases", BMC Bioinformatics, 10(1), pp. 1-16, 2009.